ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Firmware Store states
 ~~~~~~~~~~~~~~~~~~~~~

-A proposed set of Firmware Store states is as follows:
+The proposed set of Firmware Store states is as follows:

 .. list-table::
     :header-rows: 1